joshuaramat/password-gen/README.md

-# Password Generator Starter Code
+# Password Generator

+## Purpose
+A password generator that allows to create a random password easily with input through prompts.

+## Website